georgexyz19/georgexyz.com/content/posts/vim-ubuntu-install.md

-title: Vim Full Version Installation in Ubuntu
+title: Vim Full Version Installation in Ubuntu and Tips
 slug: vim-ubuntu-install
 meta: Vim Ubuntu Installation Guide
 tags: vim, ubuntu, linux
 date: 2019-04-01 12:45
-modified: 2019-04-01 12:45
+modified: 2020-06-02 16:24

 Ubuntu 18.04 comes with a stripped down version of Vim.
-If you want to use Vim for serious work, you need the full version.
+If you want to use Vim for serious work, you want the full version.

+### Vim Installation

 The default version is started via command `vi`.
 The `vi --version` command shows the version information.
 Note the Line 5 below shows "Small version without GUI".